unik-name/help-unikname/docs/2-unikname-id/howto-get-individual-unikname.md

 To get a scarce name, shorter than 15 chars, you can:
 * use a PROMOTIONAL COUPON CODE.
-* bought it with € or crypto
+* bought it with USD or crypto
 * exchange network credits ($UNIK), if you own some

 <hpicture>![chooseUnikname](./images/unik-pricelist.png)</hpicture>